-After examining the documents provided by the party for the review, the authorised officer of the AEC identified one issue relating to compliance with disclosure obligations under section 314AC of the Electoral Act.
-The issue is discussed in detail below.
+After examining the documents provided by the party for the review, the authorised officer of the AEC identified one issue relating to the disclosure of a receipt under section 314AC of the Electoral Act.
+This issue is discussed in detail below.